mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 ...
 ```

-If a Kotlin function takes `block` as the only parameter, the empty parentheses can be omitted too:
+If a Kotlin function takes `block` as the only parameter, the empty parentheses can be omitted:

 ```kotlin
 ...